Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Bottom LineBottom line

-4. Maintaining a work-life balance is challenging when starting a business.
+4. Maintaining a positive work-life balance

 How to overcome work-life balance challenges